 The day of surgery will be busy for your child and you.
 Expect that your child's surgery and recovery will take all day.

-Please do not make other plans for the day of surgery.
+DO NOT make other plans for the day of surgery.

-Please have child care for your other children on that day.
+Arrange child care for your other children on that day.

 Arrive on time to the surgery unit.

 Get your child ready for surgery.

 Your child may get some liquid medicine that helps your child relax and feel sleepy.

 You will wait with your child in a waiting room until the surgeon is ready for your child.